Pectacius/my-aoc-2020-in-2021/README.md

-# my-aoc-2020-in-2021
+# my-aoc
-My AOC 2020 solutions in Rust only using standard library (except that day where I needed to use regex)
+My AOC 2020 solutions

+## 2021
+Completed with Racket.

+Each subfolder is one seperate question and is meant to be able to run in isolation from other questions.

+## 2020
+Completed with Rust

-Each folder is one seperate question and is meant to be able to run in isolation from other questions.
+Each subfolder is one seperate question and is meant to be able to run in isolation from other questions.

 Running `cargo build` will build all binaries for all the days and parts